 - Plug the adapter into the USB port on the back of the TV

-Tada!
-Easiest DIY project ever.
+Like I said, easiest DIY project ever.

 Our LED backlighting came as four long strips with sticky backs that each got adhered to the edges of the back of the TV.

-How the LED Backlighting Looks
+How the TV LED Backlighting Looks

 And since these strips will be facing the wall (ours is shiplap painted in Shoji White by Sherwin Williams), the LEDs will cast a soft, subtle glow behind and around the TV.

-Here’s a little slo-mo animated GIF demonstrating how the LEDs cycle through the colors in one of the settings called Smooth (our favorite).
+Here’s a little slo-mo animation demonstrating how the LEDs cycle through the colors in one of the settings called Smooth (our favorite).

-You can either have it remain a single color (we like white for Game of Thrones, red when watching Stranger Things, and blue when a Kentucky basketball game is on), or select one of the settings that cycle through all the colors.
+You can either have it remain a single color (we like WHITE for Game of Thrones, RED when watching Stranger Things, and BLUE when a Kentucky basketball game is on), or select one of the settings that cycles through all the colors at different speeds.